awsdocs/amazon-ecs-developer-guide/doc_source/update-service-console-v1.md

 1. On the **Configure service** page, your service information is pre\-populated\.
 Change the task definition, capacity provider strategy, platform version, deployment configuration, or number of desired tasks \(or any combination of these\)\.
 To have your service start a new deployment, which will stop and relaunch all tasks using the new configuration, select **Force new deployment**\.
 Choose **Next step** when finished changing the service configuration\.
 **Note**
 A service using an Auto Scaling group capacity provider can't be updated to use a Fargate capacity provider and vice versa\.
+A service using a Linux platform version can't be updated to use a Windows platform version and vice versa\.

 1. On the **Configure deployments** page, if your service is using the blue/green deployment type, the components of your service deployment is pre\-populated\.
 Confirm the following settings\.